Fainting goat: Characteristics

-Body

 Myotonic goats vary heavily in their characteristics in comparison to other goat breeds, and they possess certain traits that other goat breeds do not.
 Distinctly, their head and body formation tends to be different.

-Myotonic goats have a wide body, and a heavier mass.
+Myotonic goats have a wide body and a heavier mass.
 The muscle condition of the myotonic goats usually leads to an increased muscle mass with a broader build.
 Slightly smaller than standard breeds of the goat, fainting goats are generally 43 cm to 64 cm tall and can weigh anywhere from 27 kg to 79 kg.
 Males, billies, or bucks as they are often referred to, can be as heavy as 90 kg.
 Broadness is shown throughout the back and shoulders, due to muscle density.